-Agencies should strive to prevent as well as to respond to humanitarian emergencies.
 Monitoring of early warning information and a continual state of preparedness are critical.
 Early warning information should be used to guide programming and to advocate for action and resources on behalf of the affected population.
-Information about increased levels of food insecurity should be communicated as a matter of course to local authorities and other humanitarian agencies.
+Information about increased levels of food insecurity should be communicated as a matter of course to the relevant bodies .

-Agencies working in disaster-prone areas or with populations vulnerable to disasters should identify and make use of all appropriate early warning systems.
+Agencies working in disaster-prone areas should identify and make use of appropriate early warning systems.
 These may include locally based agricultural and meteorological monitoring systems and extension networks, national monitoring systems or regional or international early warning systems such as VAM, GIEWS and FEWS.
 They may monitor specific phenomena such as hurricane development or more general issues such as food security or crop production.